-- Section 16(8) of the MLPA prescribes that, a financial institution or person engaged in other business activity shall keep all records and copies of records in a form that will allow retrieval in legible form and within a reasonable period of time in order to reconstruct the transaction for the purpose of assisting the investigation and - prosecution of a suspected money laundering offence. - Section 16(9) of the MLPA also makes it an offence under section 16(9) for the failure of a financial institution to comply with this section. - With the actions taken to date and as highlighted by the examiner, the actions taken by St. Lucia in relation to Recommendation 10 have effectively closed the gaps.
+The provisions in both the POCA • Section 16(8) of the MLPA prescribes that, a financial institution and MLPA should create a or person engaged in other business activity shall keep all records statutory and copies of records in a form that will allow retrieval in legible obligation and a corresponding form and within a reasonable period of time in order to offence for instances where reconstruct the transaction for the purpose of assisting the information is not maintained investigation and in a • prosecution of a suspected money laundering offence. form which enables the competent • Section 16(9) of the MLPA also makes it an offence under authority to retrieve the section 16(9) for the failure of a financial institution to comply information with this section. on a timely basis.
+Even though the • With the actions taken to date and as highlighted by the various pieces of information examiner, the actions taken by St. Lucia in relation to may be Recommendation 10 have effectively closed the gaps. available, the timely ability to reconstruct the transaction or sufficient evidence to procure a prosecution may be impeded.